TianchengY/hammock_plot/README.md

 ## Description

-    hammock draws a graph to visualize categorical data - though it also does fine with continuous data.
+    The hammock plot draws a graph to visualize categorical or mixed categorical / continuous data.
     Variables are lined up parallel to the vertical axis.
 Categories within a variable are spread out along a vertical line.
 Categories of adjacent variables are connected by boxes.
 (The boxes are parallelograms; we use boxes for brevity).
 The "width" of a box is proportional to the number of observations that correspond